STAT545-UBC-hw-2018-19/hw01-curtis77/README.md

 1. To learn the tools used in the data science industry
 2. To further improve my R programming skills
 3. To help pursue my interest in becoming a data scientist

+ A quote by my favourite scientist, Alan Turing:
+ > A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.